ComparativeGenomicsToolkit/hal/README.md

 	  git clone git://github.com/benedictpaten/sonLib.git
 	  pushd sonLib && make && popd

-If sonLib and HAL are not sister directories, update hal/include and change
+If sonLib and HAL are not sister directories, update hal/include.mk and change

-`sonLibRootPath=${rootPath}/../sonLib`
+`sonLibRootDir=${rootPath}/../sonLib`

-to reflect the directory where you installed sonLib
+to reflect the absolute pathname of the directory where you installed sonLib

 #### Optional support of reading HAL files over HTTP via UCSC's URL Data Cache (UDC)